complyue/hbi/Readme.md

 with Golang.

-The `hosting environment` of the hosting peer is openly accessible by the _peer-scripting-code_ from the posting peer, to the extent the hosting peer is willing of exposure.
+The `hosting environment` of the hosting peer is openly accessible by the _peer-scripting-code_ from the remote peer, to the extent the local peer is willing of exposure.

 The _peer-scripting-code_ just executes as being `landed`, it scripts the hosting peer for desired behavior.